ppolyzos/dev-tools/README.md

 # Development tools to run locally

-A collection of tools that runs in docker, to help you during development.
+A collection of tools, links & recipes that runs in docker and can help you during development locally.
 Each folder contains info and/or a `docker-compose.yml` so you can easily spin up different stacks at will.

 ## Tools